Louisiana Film Prize: 2015 Festival

 The fourth Louisiana Film Prize was the largest by far in terms of attendance, filmmaker entries, and number of venues.
 Returning were the Bradley and Alyce actor/actress awards, Founders' Circle, festival placement, distribution, and the $50,000 cash prize.
 The Top 20 films were announced August 12, 2015.
 On October 4, it was announced that "The Bespoke Tailoring of Mister Bellamy" by director Alexander Jeffrey of El Dorado, Arkansas won the grand prize.
-The Top 5 were named as "American Virigin" by Tamzin Merchant, "Honey and the Hive" by Austin Alward, "Hut Hut" by Michael Almond and Courtney Sandifer, "Jackdaw" by Travis Champagne, and "The Bespoke Tailoring of Mister Bellamy" by Andrew Jeffrey.
+The Top 5 were named as "American Virgin" by Tamzin Merchant, "Honey and the Hive" by Austin Alward, "Hut Hut" by Michael Almond and Courtney Sandifer, "Jackdaw" by Travis Champagne, and "The Bespoke Tailoring of Mister Bellamy" by Alexander Jeffery.
 The Alyce Best Actress was Georgia Rose Bell of "Two Roads" and the Bradley Best Actor awards was given to Stan Brown of "The Bespoke Tailoring of Mister Bellamy", the first non-Louisiana film to win the grand prize.